 After running around Salt Lake City and through the surrounding foothills for a few months, we came to regard the Incendo as Old Faithful.
-A fantastic jacket that we could rely on to perform all situations.
+It's a fantastic jacket that we could rely on to perform in all situations.
 The cold and cloudy mornings were no match for the Incendo.
-We could pop our iPhone 6 in the adequately sized, weather resistant, media pocket, shrug off the inclement weather, and enjoy our run.
-If you're looking for a running jacket that has more of an eye to weather protection while retaining breathability this is your horse which is why we have selected it as the top pick for backcountry and trail running.
+We could pop our iPhone 6 in the adequately sized weather resistant media pocket, shrug off the inclement weather, and enjoy our run.
+If you're looking for a running jacket that has more of an eye to weather protection while retaining breathability, this is your horse — which is why we have selected it as the Top Pick for backcountry and trail running.
 That's not to say it isn't an excellent urban running jacket.
-With its bright color options and excellent low light reflectivity it does make a great city running jacket.
-While the older hoodless version of the Incendo didn't have the breathability we wanted from a top level running layer, this updated jacket does.
-Massive mesh panels running from the forearm, to flank give this thing the heat and moisture dumping capabilities we want.
+With its bright color options and excellent low light reflectivity, it does make a great city running jacket.
+While the older hoodless version of the Incendo didn't have the breathability we wanted from a top-level running layer, this updated jacket does.
+Massive mesh panels running from forearm to flank give this thing the heat and moisture dumping capabilities we want.
 If the new mesh panels don't give you enough air flow, Arc'teryx also added a small, mostly unnoticeable plastic snap mid chest along the zipper which allows you to run with the jacket completely unzipped without looking like you're wearing a cape.

 Don't think Arc'teryx simply stitched a hood onto the old Incendo and dropped it on the market.
 They seem to have surgically implanted features into the old Incendo that have greatly improved it from an already highly functional running jacket.
 While additions could be clunky and not well integrated, this is not the case.
-The biggest modification other than the hood is the resized mesh vents.
-They are now more than twice the size of the original.
+The biggest modification other than the hood is the resized mesh vents, which are more than double the size of the original.
 The result of this modification is a significant boost in breathability.

 We were surprised with how far we could push ourselves before it was mandatory to unzip the jacket to provide more venting than the built-in underarm mesh.
 The only times when the Outdoor Research Boost outperformed the Incendo, breathability wise, was on prolonged uphill stretches where our heart rate was elevated past our aerobic threshold.

-The Incendo broke away from the rest of the pack in the real world.
+The Incendo broke away from the rest of the pack in inclement weather.
 This model allowed us to push a bit further while running in near constant light rain and drizzle before any noticeable water began creeping through the seams.
-The addition of a hood aided in a bit of extra weather resistance as well as warmth.
-We want to impress again that none of the jackets in this test function as a rain shell, they are more of a temporary barrier between you and the elements with the benefit of shedding light rain.
+The addition of a hood aided in a bit of extra weather resistance, as well as warmth.
+We want to emphasize again that none of the jackets in this test function as a rain shell; they are more of a temporary barrier between you and the elements with the benefit of shedding light rain.

 The structure added to the brim of the hood proved to be a critical feature.
 While a hood without a brim would shed precipitation down your face, the brim added a touch of extra comfort in keeping this at bay.

 Along with the Incendo's superior rain/drizzle resistance, it performed well in windy conditions.
-In the breezy, cold, overcast mornings this jacket was in its element.
-While we performed the wind isolation downhill bike ride test there was a noticeable amount of wind blasting through the arm vents, though knocking too many points for this wouldn't be incredibly fair, as the jacket isn't designed to have your arms outstretched with wind directed right into the arm vents as it was done on the downhill test.
+In the breezy, cold, overcast mornings, this jacket was in its element.
+While we performed the wind isolation downhill bike ride test, there was a noticeable amount of wind blasting through the arm vents, though knocking too many points for this wouldn't be incredibly fair.
+The jacket isn't designed to have your arms outstretched with wind directed right into the arm vents as was done on the downhill test.
 The rest of the jacket did an excellent job cutting through the cold air of Emigration Canyon.
-It's important to note the size of underarm vent has almost doubled in this new hooded Incendo which we feel was a positive change.
+It's important to note the size of underarm vent has doubled in this new hooded Incendo, which we feel was a positive change.

 Comfort and Mobility

-Having tested similar Arc'teryx jackets previously we knew to size up from our 'typical' jacket size.
-Our primary tester is typically borderline between medium and large jackets, and medium is typically the right fit.
-If you are borderline our advice would be to try the large first over the medium.
-Arc'Teryx is notorious for having an incredible attention to detail and a continued drive to refine their garments.
-This second generation of Incendo is further proof.
-This hooded version retained everything we loved about the fit of the origional Incendo but included a comfortable, non-intrusive hood into the design as well as increased the size of underarm side vents.
+Having tested similar Arc'teryx jackets previously, we knew to size up from our 'typical' jacket size.
+Our primary tester is usually borderline between medium and large jackets, and medium is typically the right fit.
+If you ride the line between sizes, our advice would be to size up.
+Arc'teryx is notorious for having incredible attention to detail and a continued drive to refine their garments, and this second generation of Incendo is further proof.
+The hooded version retained everything we loved about the fit of the original Incendo but included a comfortable, non-intrusive hood into the design as well as increased the size of underarm side vents.

 The Incendo truly is a trim fit, and without stretch fabric, it is critical to get the proper size to enjoy how comfortable this jacket is.
 Arc'teryx has gone a long way to ensure this jacket fits properly, stays where it should be while you are moving, and doesn't create any uncomfortable wear points where it could contact your skin.
-The neck is especially comfortable and like the OR Boost, the zipper is protected under a clean, non abrasive flap, keeping it away from your body.
-The half elastic cuffs are also tapered to give the sleeves extra length which keeps them from creeping up on your arms when you don't want them to.
+The neck is especially comfortable, and like the OR Boost, the zipper is protected under a clean, non-abrasive flap, keeping it away from your skin.
+The half elastic cuffs are also tapered to give the sleeves extra length, which keeps them from creeping up on your arms when you don't want them to.

-An internal elastic draw string around the waist added some extra comfort as well as wind resistance.
-When the wind kicked up we could snug the draw string with one hand and cinch it around our waist easily while moving.
-Loosening required a bit more attention and two hands but was also quite painless.
+An internal elastic drawstring around the waist added some extra comfort and wind resistance.
+When the wind kicked up, we could tug the drawstring with one hand and cinch it around our waist easily while moving.
+Loosening required a bit more attention (and two hands) but was also quite painless.

 The pocket the jacket stuffs into is optimally sized.
 Not only does this pocket fit the media devices of this age, it also fits the jacket perfectly.
 It isn't over or understuffed, which allowed our tester to pack and deploy the jacket while moving, which is a big plus.
-We also enjoy efficiency, seeing the stuff pouch double as a media pocket got us all hot and bothered.
-Additionally 2019 saw the introduction of pocket inception, thats right, there's a pocket within the stow pocket.
+We enjoy efficiency, so seeing the stuff pouch double as a media pocket got us all hot and bothered.
+Additionally, 2019 saw the introduction of pocket inception — thats right, there's a pocket within the stow pocket.
 This allows you to stuff a few gels and your ID in and have them stay secure and not bouncing around.

 The stow pouch, which is the media pouch flipped inside out, is cleverly sized to accommodate a modern iPhone or similarly sized devices.
-We especially liked the offset reinforced headphone cord hole, offset so it doesn't bend the cord coming from the headphone jack.
+We especially liked the reinforced headphone cord hole, which is offset so it doesn't bend the cord coming from the headphone jack.
 It's the little things that set this jacket apart.
-Along with having a properly sized storage pouch, the zipper has a double sided pull which is critical if a jacket is going to be made to store in its own pocket.
+Along with having a properly sized storage pouch, the zipper has a double-sided pull, which is critical if a jacket is going to be made to store in its own pocket.

 Day and Night Visibility

 Even at the retail price of $139, the Incendo is a great value.
-It's well made and consistently scored near or at the top of every test we threw at it.
-It successfully does exactly what it was designed for; it is lightweight, breathes, repels water and resists the wind.
-What more could you ask for?
-But if you're on a budget, take a look at the Patagonia Houdini Pullover, which received our Best Buy award!
+It's well made and consistently scored at or near the top of every test we threw at it.
+It successfully does exactly what it was designed for; it is lightweight, breathes, repels water, and resists the wind.
+What more could you ask?
+But if you're on a budget, take a look at the Patagonia Houdini Pullover, which received our Best Buy Award.
 It's also noteworthy that while the Incendo was significantly improved for 2019 it's price remained the same as the original version.
-Once could see a justification for a higher price in the changes, keeping the same price was a real integrity move Arc'Teryx, (Insert clapping hands emoji).
+One could see a justification for a higher price in the changes, keeping the same price was a real integrity move, Arc'teryx (insert clapping hands emoji).

 We gave the original Arc'teryx Incendo our Top Pick award in 2017 because of how much we loved its performance.
-Since that version, there have been several positive updates to the jacket including a hood and significant added ventilation.
-It's hard not to give this jacket the editors choice award as it is such a fantastic garment.
-During our testing, we found that it provides adequate protection from the rain, and since it's lightweight, it's perfect for long distance running.
-Additionally, it offers a decent amount of wind resistance, so you can run on those windy days without being pummeled to death.
+Since that version, there have been several positive updates to the jacket, including a hood and significant added ventilation.
+It's hard not to give this jacket the Editors' Choice Award, as it is such a fantastic garment.
+During our testing, we found that it provides adequate protection from the rain, and since it's lightweight, it's perfect for long-distance running.
+It offers a decent amount of wind resistance, so you can run on those windy days without being pummeled to death.
 On top of all this, it breathes, which is one of the most important (and hard to find) aspects of a running jacket.
-Finally, this model packs into its own pocket, and has reflective blazes on the sleeves and lower back.
-We loved how well it handles the elements and we think you will too.
+Finally, this model packs into its own pocket and has reflective blazes on the sleeves and lower back.
+We loved how well it handles the elements, and we think you will too.

 — Brian Martin